corda/corda-docs/content/en/docs/cenm/1.5/azure-ad-sso.md

 ### Add properties from Azure

-Add the `tenantId`, `clientId` and `clientSecret` property values from Azure.
-This means your setting in the config file must match the corresponding setting in Azure AD.
-In order for this to work they must belong to a valid App Registration that was configured for the AzureAD you wish to use.
+Add the `tenantId`, `clientId`, and `clientSecret` property values from Azure.
+This means your setting in the configuration file must match the corresponding setting in Azure AD.
+In order for this to work, they must belong to a valid App Registration that was configured for the AzureAD you wish to use.
 The App Registration should be enabled to use at least the `User.Read` scope.

-When enabled, `User.Read` means that the Corda Auth Service can only confirm who is in a group, and allow SSO access to the relevant services for group members.
+When `User.Read` is enabled, the Corda Auth Service can only confirm who is in a group, and allow SSO access to the relevant services for group members.
 This is the minimum required scope.
 In the Azure AD setup, you can select scopes with greater permissions to suit your requirements.

 ### Add group syncronization

 The `synchronizeGroups` setting controls whether the user should be added to the same groups in Corda services as they have been in AzureAD.
 By default this happens by matching internal groups by name to AzureAD membership groups.
-This is set to **true** by default in your configuration, and can be turned to **false** if you do not want to automatically synchronize adding users to groups.
+This is set to `true` by default in your configuration, and can be turned to `false` if you do not want to automatically synchronize adding users to groups.

 ### Set filtered group synchronization

 You can use Group synchronization to keep the memberships of each user up to date in Azure AD.
 You can use group synchronization to:

 * Create groups that do not yet exist.
 If a user is a member of groups that do not yet exist in Azure AD, you can use group synchronization to automatically have these groups created.
 * Control which of the membership groups should be synchronized.
-To do this, you can provide a filter string, which has to be a valid `OData4` filter string (https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-1.0&tabs=http).
+To do this, you can provide a filter string, which has to be a valid `OData4` filter string [https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-1.0&tabs=http](https://docs.microsoft.com/en-us/graph/api/group-list?view=graph-rest-1.0&tabs=http).

-#### Enable Group.Read.All
+#### Enable `Group.Read.All`

-When setting up the App Registration in Azure the `Group.Read.All` scope must be enabled in order for group filtering to work.
-If querying the filtered group list fails (either because of an invalid filter or insufficient rights) the user will have no groups synchronized.
+When setting up the App Registration in Azure, the `Group.Read.All` scope must be enabled in order for group filtering to work.
+If querying the filtered group list fails (either because of an invalid filter or insufficient rights), the user will have no groups synchronized.

 ### Set authentication provider filters